As a psychologist, I often get the question, “What’s wrong with me?”

 Often people feel like there is something wrong with them because they don’t fit into a box.
 They might believe they are different because they are creative, but others want them to be academic.
 They might also feel like they don’t fit in because they are not what their parents or society wants them to be.
 They might feel awkward because they are introverted and would prefer to stay at home alone.
 Some people think that they are weird because they are not in a relationship or because they don’t want to have children.
 Others might disagree with the religion or culture that they were brought up in, which makes them feel out of place.

-2. Religious background: Religion can shape how we view morality and relationships.
+Religion can shape how we view morality and relationships.
 Is your religion shaming you for what you believe in?
 Are your own beliefs in line with your faith?
-These are other ideas to explore mental conflicts.
+These are other ideas to explore for mental conflicts.

-3. People pleasing: Are you having a difficult time because you want to please others and you have forgotten that your needs also matter?
-Boundaries are essential for mental wells being.
+Are you having a difficult time because you want to please others and you have forgotten that your needs also matter?
+Boundaries are essential for mental well being.
 Giving more than you want to provide leads to resentment and exhaustion.